loveo/ID2222/1/README.md

 ```

 #### Using ruby
-*note: if rvm (or rbenv etc) is installed, this will run as jruby*
+*note: if rvm (or rbenv etc) is installed, this will run as jruby because of .ruby-version*
 ```bash
 ruby lib/main.rb 0.75 data/20_newsgroups/sci.*
 ```

-The program will tell which file is equal to which.
+The program will tell which file is similar to which and to what degree.

-**Estimated run properties:** 40 seconds and 400MB ram usage per 1k files.
+**Estimated run properties:** 40 seconds runtime and 400MB ram usage per 1k files using the 20 newsgroup dataset.